Israeli Law Series 2 – Companies Law and Corporate Governance

 The Companies Law has also undergone a number of amendments, with the most recent 28th amendment published on March 17, 2016.

 According to the Act, the purpose of a company shall be to operate in accordance with business considerations in realizing profits, and within such a scope, the interests of creditors, its employees and the public.

-Donations are considered within the scope of such business considerations if the appropriate provisions are laid down in the articles of association.
+Donations are considered within the scope of such business considerations if provided for in the articles of association.
 This however does not apply to companies established for public purposes only where the articles of association prohibit the distribution of profits to shareholders.

 Structure of a Company